Get Rid Of Cockroach Problems | Cockroach Removal Specialists

 In some instances, such as heavy infestations, infestations spreading from neighboring properties, or unclean surfaces, more than one spray or bait treatment will be needed for complete control.
-In some cases it may be necessary to spray or bait on a monthly basis until the infestation is eradicated, especially in shared, communal or multi-occupancy buildings.
+In some cases, it may be necessary to spray or bait on a monthly basis until the infestation is eradicated, especially in shared, communal or multi-occupancy buildings.

 What Do I Do Afterwards?

 You will see dead cockroaches around for a few weeks after each spraying or baiting.
 Remove these to the outside bin for disposal.
-Try to refrain from washing down treated surfaces (for 2 months after last spraying), as this will wash away some or all of the insecticide or bait.
+Try to refrain from washing down treated surfaces (for 2 months after the last spraying), as this will wash away some or all of the insecticide or bait.
 The cleaner the premises are kept the more successful any treatments will be, and any infestations will be kept to a minimum.
-Insecticides work better on clean surfaces and cockroaches will feed on any sort of food debris, but this means keeping areas clean that are not usually seen (i.e. under ovens, wall floor junctions).
+Insecticides work better on clean surfaces and cockroaches will feed on any sort of food debris, but this means keeping areas clean that are not usually seen (i.e. under ovens, wall-floor junctions).
 Cockroach monitoring traps will be supplied to you to see if there are any cockroaches left or a new infestation has occurred.
-These are harmless sticky traps with a pheromone bait.
+These are harmless sticky traps with pheromone bait.
 They are a monitor only and will not act as a control.

 Cockroaches – General Information